Section 1031 Exchange for Real Estate Investors – The Basics of Replacement Property

 The Qualified Intermediary is an unrelated third party.
 This means that your QI cannot be related to you or your transaction in anyway.
 The QI cannot be your attorney or CPA.
 They cannot be a family member.
 And they must be completely unrelated to complete your documentation and manage the 1031 exchange.

 The IRS clearly disqualifies anyone if there’s an agency relationship, a business relationship, or a family relationship from being the Qualified Intermediary during the 1031 exchange.
+This includes individuals such as an attorney, accountant, or investment banker who have served as an agent for the taxpayer within a two-year period.
 There is no specific rule outside of those disqualifiers on who may be used as a QI.
 We caution you not to be too hasty when choosing a QI, however.

 Let’s look at the major reasons to carefully consider a professional and experienced QI.